DannySom/Zabbix-Network-Monitoring/README.md

 <p>
 To solve this, go onto the Zabbix interface and creae a new host. </p>
 Monitoring → Host → Create Host </p>
-From there, type in the host name then select the template, "Windows by Zabbix agent active." and in the host group type, "Windows Server." then add host. </p>
+From there, type in the host name then select the template, "Windows by Zabbix agent active." and in the host group type, "Windows Server." then add host.
+Ensure your hostname in the Zabbix UI matches the Hostname in the agents' configuration file. </p>
 Remember that Active checks are pushing data to the server and Passive checks is when zabbix makes a request to the agents.
 An agent running Active checks is less work for the Zabbix server because it doesn't have to manage a queue of items that its waiting for responses for.
 </p>
 <br />